-Elements from $\{ (u,0) \mid u\in S\}$, will be referred to as the points at infinity.
-An affine plane $AG(2,q)$ is obtained by removing all points at infinity from $PG(2,q)$, so points of this affine plane $AG(2,q)$ are
+The elements from $\{ (u,0) \mid u\in S\}$, will be referred to as the points at infinity.
+An affine plane $AG(2,q)$ is obtained by removing all points at infinity from $PG(2,q)$, so the points of this affine plane $AG(2,q)$ are

-Associating $(x , 1)$ with $x \in K$ we can identify points of the affine plane $AG(2,q)$ with elements of the field $K$.
+Associating $(x , 1)$ with $x \in K$ we can identify the points of the affine plane $AG(2,q)$ with the elements of the field $K$.

 Let $\xi \in K\setminus F$.
 Then $\{ 1, \xi\}$ is a basis of $K$ over F. If for $w\in K$ we have $w =x+y\xi$, $x, y \in F$, then point $(w,1)$ can be written as $(x,y,1)$ in traditional coordinates.